nortikin/sverchok/docs/nodes/CAD/straight_skeleton_2d_extrude.rst

 - **Shapes mode**.
 Original, Exckude Holes, Invert Holes
 - **Restrict Height**.
 - **Height** - Height of object or objects.
-If used single value then this value vill be used for every objects.
+If used single value then this value will be used for every objects.
 If socket is connected with float values then values will be used per objects:

 .. raw:: html